 Combining her accomplishments as a teacher, coach, therapist, mentor, sacred space holder and her admiration for women everywhere, Niki Moss Simpson launched SHINE.
 SPARKLE.
 RADIATE in 2017.
-On 8th March this year Niki launched her first book as co-author of the best selling Pay It Forward series: Notes to My Younger Self.
+In 2019 Niki became an international bestseller as co-author of the Pay It Forward series: Notes to My Younger Self and completed her 300 hour restorative yoga teacher training in India.
 In an exclusive article for MumAbroad Life, Niki talks about teenagers and social media.

 A deep sigh.